-Polyester and cotton, the most used and popular fabrics in textile industries.
-Where cotton is a natural fiber, obtained from plant, polyester is a man-made synthetic fabric obtained from the chemical reaction.
+Polyester and cotton, the most used and popular fabrics in the textile industries.
+Where cotton is a natural fiber, obtained from plants, polyester is a man-made synthetic fabric obtained from the chemical reaction.
 Both share some similarities and dissimilarities in their physical and chemical properties.
 Besides the fact, that one is more suitable for winter and the other for summer, still both are used in both seasons to achieve the different goals of different industries.
 But the question that usually comes to our mind while buying any cloth item is that it is good enough to keep me warm in winters or cool in summers.
 Well, If you struggle with these questions then don’t worry, I got your answer but today we only focus on a single topic i.e is polyester warmer than cotton?

 Is polyester warmer than cotton?

 Yes, polyester is warmer than cotton because of its ability to absorb less moisture than cotton.
-Not only that, polyester is a tightly woven fabric that doesn’t let the air directly enter inside or level outside, it also traps the heat in its fiber and thus prevents you from cold.
+Not only that, polyester is a tightly woven fabric that doesn’t let the air directly enter inside or level outside.
+It also traps the heat in its fiber, and thus prevents you from cold.

 Factors that make the fabric warm

 But why it is warm and what properties are responsible for holding the warmth inside the fabric, let’s know and understand this better.

 As reflected by its name, heat capacity is the amount of heat the material or fabric can store or absorb, when the temperature changes.

 Heat conductivity also known as thermal conductivity is responsible for heat transfer along the body.
 The higher the no. the more heat is transferred along the body of the fabric.

 Time take to dry (moisture regain)

 The reason is behind this is that cotton absorbs more water than polyester, also it is 99 percent cellulose and traps the water inside its fiber, which is why takes time to dry.

 But the main disadvantage of loosely woven fabrics is that they absorb water easily, on the other hand tightly woven fabrics absorb less water and act as water resistance fibers.

-Surface area is another minor factor that decides how warm is the fabric.
+The surface area is another minor factor that decides how warm is the fabric.
 In this case, the less the surface area is the more warmth the fabric can hold.

 Do you know which is better between polyester and linen, if don’t know here – Linen vs Polyester